kiyou/slack_notipy/README.md

 A simple script for sending decorated notifications using Slack Incoming Webhook from Python3.

 ## Overview
-- Supports hundling exceptions and fields in attachments for slack incoming webhook.
-- Use the hostname and the process id as the sender name
+- Use the hostname and the process id as the sender name as default
+- Default color scheme for each priority level
-- Context Manager
+- Context Manager for notification:
-    - fields which can notify various output
+    - fields which can notify various outputs by passing a dictionary
-    - information of Exception if raised
+    - traceback information of Exception if raised
+    - a flag for notifying only when Error is raised
-    - duration in the `with` statement
+    - elapsed time to finish the `with` statement
-    - a hash of the `with` statement as a footer
+    - a hash of the `with` statement as a footer as identification
-    - notify only when Error is raised
+- Decorator for notification
 - CLI command

 ## Requirements